scharlau/Temperature_Conversion/README.md

         <%= submit_tag("Convert") %>
         <% end %>

-The controller needs to retrieve the 'fahrenheit' value and then convert it to celsius.
+The controller is where the magic happens.
+You send the controller the 'fahrenheit' value as a variable, and then convert it to celsius, which you send back to the view as 'celsius_temp'.

         def celsius
            @celsius_temp = (params[:fahrenheit].to_i-32)*0.5556
            return @celsius_temp
         end

 I'll leave you to set up the celsius.html.erb page to display the result.
+You can display ruby variables in a view with <%= @variable_name %>.

 Round one: Edit index and celsius views so that you land on the index page and fill in the form with the temperature in farhrenheit that you'd like to convert, press a button, and then end up on the celsius page with the result of your conversion.